Corphon/SceneIntruderMCP/docs/deployment.md

 - `/ws/scene/:id`
 - `/ws/user/status`

+The frontend also relies on **SSE** for long-running jobs:

+- `/api/progress/:taskID`

+When proxying, make sure SSE responses are not buffered aggressively, otherwise comics/script progress updates may appear delayed.

 When proxying, ensure:

 - WebSocket upgrade headers are forwarded
 - `Host` and `Origin` stay consistent (the WebSocket upgrader validates origin; same-origin is the safe default)

 If you terminate TLS at the proxy, clients should connect using `wss://`.

+For comics/reference upload flows, also ensure your proxy accepts multipart uploads large enough for image references.

 <!--